How to share your AR effects on Facebook, Instagram, Snapchat and the web

-It’s not surprising that people are still confused about how to share their AR effects.
+It’s not surprising if you’re still confused about how to share your AR effects.
 After all, there is a myriad of platforms currently supporting AR, and each of them is different.

 In this article we give you a quick overview of the different ways you can share your AR effect across all major platforms: Facebook, Instagram, Snapchat and the web.